lowkey42/lowkey42.github.com/_posts/2021-04-11-data_structure.md

 excerpt_separateor: <!--more-->
 ---

 Before we can get started with the actual generation/<wbr>simulation algorithms we first need to decide how to store our data, i.e. how the world is represented in the data-model.
-Given that it's not clear what algorithms we will use later and what their requirements will be, we'll want to choose an extensible model, that won't restrict our options later.
+Given that it's not clear what algorithms, we will use later and what their requirements will be, we'll want to choose an extendable model, that won't restrict our options later.

 There is however one decision we need to make right now, and that is what kind of shapes we want to support.
-As said in the previous post I want to focus on spherical worlds, seeing as the real world is (nearly) spherical{% note [citation needed]%} and I want to be able to directly compare it with my results.
+As said in the previous post, I plan to focus on spherical worlds, seeing as the real world is (nearly) spherical{% note [citation needed]%} and I want to be able to directly compare it with my results.
 Since we are -- at least at the current scale -- only interested in the information on the surface of our world, this means that we need an efficient way to store information for points on the surface of a sphere.

 <!--more-->

 {% include image.html url="/assets/images/02/Triangles_(spherical_geometry).jpg" classes="fill_black float_right" description="On a Sphere, triangles can have more than one right angle <sup><a href='https://commons.wikimedia.org/wiki/File:Triangles_(spherical_geometry).jpg'>[source]</a></sup>" %}

-Working on the surface of a sphere brings with it a number of interesting problems{% note which is the reason most sane projects try to avoid it by using a flat surface for their worlds %}, because it's not the kind of euclidean space we are used to from school but an elliptic space.
-This doesn't really affect us at human scales but at the scale of continents we will need to take that into account when moving points on the surface and calculating distances and angles.
+Working on the surface of a sphere brings with it a number of interesting problems{% note which is the reason most sane projects try to avoid it by using a flat surface for their worlds %} because it's not the kind of euclidean space we are used to from school, but an elliptic space.
+This doesn't really affect us at human scale, but at the scale of continents we will need to take that into account when moving points on the surface and calculating distances and angles.
-Another problem with using a sphere for our world is that it limits our possible data structures, because a sphere can't be projected onto a flat surface without introducing distortions or other artifacts.
-Because of that simply projecting a bitmap texture onto the sphere is not really a practical solution.
+Another problem with using a sphere for our world is that it limits our possible data structures because a sphere can't be projected onto a flat surface without introducing distortions or other artifacts.
+So, simply projecting a bitmap texture onto the sphere is not really a practical course of action, if we want to avoid those problems.

 But based on the other projects I've looked at and my requirements, a triangle mesh is the obvious choice, anyway.
-Structured Grids like bitmaps/2D-Arrays often suffer from artifacts, either from discretization problems or other limitations, that are less obvious on unstructured grids.
-A triangle mesh is also a promising data structure, because it's extremely flexible as far as the resolution is concerned, which will be required to support the relatively large detailed worlds I'm looking for.
+Structured Grids like bitmaps/2D-Arrays often suffer from artifacts, either from discretization problems or other limitations, that are less apparent on unstructured grids.
+A triangle mesh is also a promising data structure because it's extremely flexible as far as the resolution is concerned, which will be required to support the relatively large detailed worlds I'm looking to generate.

-So the data structure of choice will be a triangle mesh, to represent a Delauny triangulation (as well as their dual-graph the voronoi diagram) with a variable resolution based on local detail requirements.
+So, the data structure of choice will be a triangle mesh of a Delauny triangulation (as well as its dual-graph, the voronoi diagram) with a variable resolution based on local detail requirements.

 <br style="clear: both">